 If you’re toxic, I’ll ban you.
 If someone is being harassing or toxic to you DM @mattesque or @jaymfernandes.
 We’ll deal with it.
 I’m not going to stand for anyone being uncool to other members so this is the warning: Play nice or get [redacted].
 Please refer to the Code Of Conduct for more information and specificity.

 Please take advantage of the DM’s.
 If you need/want an uninterrupted conversation start a DM with the person.
 Or group of people.
 We’re here to share but sometimes what we’re sharing really is only relevant to the person/people talking about that.
+But please think about who else might benefit from a conversation.
+If it’s something more than just yourself could benefit from think about having that talk in an open thread.

 I get asked a lot about posting announcements about things which I’m really happy that people want to check before possibly disturbing the community.
 And I’m happy to give things a once over.
 But remember, things go very fast here.
 This is really not that good a place for announcements.
 You’re mostly only going to get the people online at that moment and since we get thousands of messages a day, that announcement is going to disappear rather fast. (gut feeling is the more you’re a part of the community the better reach your announcement will get.
 So chat, hang out, and don’t just dump a link and bounce).
 Self promotion gets into a grey area with announcements.
 We don’t want to discourage at all posting things that you’ve done but this isn’t a place to post “here’s my services” or cold call “hire me” posts.
 We’re not making an explicit rule here because it can get very grey in that area but know we will delete things that we feel crosses the line.